Virtual Series: "Real Talk With the Experts"

 The Women’s Health Awareness (WHA) Community Engagement Program is an innovative environmental health research, public health practice and advocacy initiative.
 The Program is located within the Office of Human Research and Community Engagement (OHRCE), Clinical Research Branch (CRB), National Institute of Environmental Health Sciences (NIEHS).
 WHA engages women across North Carolina and beyond, with a focus on understudied, underrepresented, underreported, and underserved (U4) populations.

 The Program has the following aims:

-- Provides evidence-based community interventions to promote wellness, environmental health literacy, and environmental public health
+- To provide evidence-based community health interventions to promote wellness, environmental health literacy, and environmental public health.

 WHA Mission Statement